 The short and sweet answer to this question is an absolute yes!
-Provided the desired behaviours that should be a part of the organizational culture are mapped correctly and employee rewards and recognition are used to reinforce them.
-It can be of the most effective tools for creating and transforming organizational culture.
+Provided the desired behaviors that should be a part of the organizational culture are mapped correctly and employee rewards and recognition are used to reinforce them.
+It can be one of the most effective tools for creating and transforming organizational culture.

-Let’s take an example – as an organization, if you want to create a culture of honesty and hard work, you might want to formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path even if that meant putting in a lot more effort and maybe even a slight delay in achieving their goals.
+Let’s take an example – as an organization if you want to create a culture of honesty and hard work, you might want to formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path even if that meant putting in a lot more effort and maybe even a slight delay in achieving their goals.

 While it might be hard to rank and stack employees based on their efficiency, there could be a self-nomination process and the claims of the nominees could be easily validated based on feedback from their managers and the attendance system data.

-Organizations should include behavior or value-based recognition in their employee programs in addition to the general outcome based recognition – that’s our recommendation.
+Organizations should include behavior or value-based recognition in their employee programs in addition to the general outcome-based recognition – that’s our recommendation.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)